hariszaf/pema/README.md

-## Rhea - for the analysis of microbial profiles
+## "phyloseq" R package - for the analysis of microbial profiles

-In the case of 16S marker gene and for the analysis of the microbial profiles, P.E.M.A. includes the Rhea list of scripts.
+In the case of 16S marker gene and for the analysis of the microbial profiles, P.E.M.A. performs all that the "phyloseq" R package provides.

-When the user runs Rhea as part of the analysis, then he has to follow Rhea's [instructions] (https://github.com/Lagkouvardos/Rhea) in each of its scripts and its output will be placed in an extra subfolder in the main output folder of P.E.M.A. called *Rhea_otus*.
+When the user asks for a downstream analysis using the "phyloseq" R package, then an extra input file called *"phyloseq_script.R"* needs to be imported in the "analysis_folder".
+In PEMA's main repository, you can find a template of this file; this file needs to be as it would run on your own computer, as you would run *phyloseq* in any case.
+PEMA will create the *"pgyloseq object"* automatically and then it will perform the analysis as asked.
+The output will be placed in an extra subfolder in the main output folder of P.E.M.A. called *phyloseq_analysis*.

 # Acknowledgments